michael3247/Nutrition-assistant/README.md

 This feature allows users to search for recipies based on the meal name, calorie range or diet preference, it outputs varieties of results each have health_labels, caution, diet_labels, ingredients and nutritional value.
 This was also implemented using ***edmam API***.

 ### Water intake tracker:
-This feature helps users travk their water intake, it also provides a graph/chart where users can view their water intake trend, this chart was implemented with ***chart.js***
+This feature helps users track their water intake, it also provides a graph/chart where users can view their water intake trend, this chart was implemented with ***chart.js***